rreece/rreece.github.io/outline-of-counter-apologetics/socratic-method-on-faith.md

     Is there any reason to think that any part of being a human involves anything immaterial?
 -   Can this hypothetical immaterial soul be demonstrated?
--   When a person wonders "what will it be like after die?", is there any reason to think it will be any different than what it was like before you were alive?
+-   When a person wonders "what will it be like after I die?", is there any reason to think it will be any different than what it was like before you were alive?
 -   Isn't it clear that our experience is contingent on our material conditions?